replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/06-completing-the-install/assignment.md

 The next section presents us with a bit of a challenge.
 We don't have a Slack team to connect to, so any values we enter will be invalid.
 The values are required, though, so we need to enter something.
-Let's use the following dummy
+Let's use the following placeholder
 values:

 * **Slack Client ID**: `notavalidid`